 The TESOL program boasts a history of highly skilled and dedicated faculty and staff who are ready to assist students along their journey through the program.
 The program’s faculty bring experience in various areas including curriculum development and design, technology in the language classroom/program, language acquisition and student engagement.

-In addition to providing top notch classroom experiences, the faculty at VIU are engaged in all aspects of the program including curriculum development, student advisement and development of programmatic resources among others.
+In addition to providing top notch classroom experiences, the faculty at FXUA are engaged in all aspects of the program including curriculum development, student advisement and development of programmatic resources among others.

 Mode of Delivery